CLICK HERE!

 Art programme of study at Key Stage 4 (Years 10-11)

-Students begin more in-depth studying for their GCSE in Fine Art in Year 10.
-This enables students to build on the knowledge and skills they developed at KS3.
-Students will revisit techniques, materials and processes in order to master them, while also being introduced to new materials such as acrylic paint, printmaking and textiles.
+Pupils begin more in-depth studying for their Fine Art GCSE in Year 10 which enables students to build on the knowledge and skills they developed at KS3.
+Pupils will revisit techniques, materials and processes in order to master them, while also being introduced to new materials through workshops.
 At Ridgeway, we follow the AQA Art and Design specification.
-The coursework portfolio is made up of a selection of the work students complete throughout the 2 extended projects over the course of Year 10 & 11, while the external exam unit is based around students’ individual responses to a set exam paper released in the January of Year 11 and culminates in a 10-hour practical exam.
+The coursework portfolio is made up of a selection of the work completed throughout 2 projects over the course of Year 10 & 11, while the external exam unit is based around pupils’ individual responses to a set exam paper released in the January of Year 11.

 CLICK HERE FOR Art Learning Journeys